 Shell as you must have already known is used for accessing the operating system services.
 These include checking the network through ping or telnet function.
 Shell has many different functions and a shell is used through a command-line interface.
 Git can be used in two different ways on any operating system through shell.
 These are

 - Git CMD

 When Git was developed it was coded in a similar way to use it on a command line.
-Originally developed for the Linux Kernel project, the idea was same originally.
+Originally developed for the Linux Kernel project, the idea was the same originally.
 Bash as you know is the terminal of any Linux OS.
-Git bash is the bash which runs the Git commands on it.
-It is similar to unix shell with same commands as of the linux.
+Git Bash is the bash that runs the Git commands on it.
+It is similar to the Unix shell with the same commands as of Linux.
 You can operate git from Git Bash on any operating system.